khaosans/ai-cyberattack-defense/README.md

 ### Why This Repository Exists

-In November 2025, Anthropic's Threat Intelligence team documented **GTG-1002**—the first large-scale, AI-orchestrated cyber espionage campaign.
+In November 2025, Anthropic's Threat Intelligence team documented **GTG-1002**—the first large-scale, AI-orchestrated cyber espionage campaign (Anthropic, 2025).
 This event marked a paradigm shift in cybersecurity: AI agents executed 80-90% of attack operations autonomously, demonstrating capabilities that fundamentally challenge traditional defense strategies.

 **This repository exists to:**